kelleyja/NMEA2000_avr/README.md

     void loop() {
     }

- Examples using only one CAN port in the NMEA2000 lobrary will all function.
+ All examples using one CAN port in the NMEA2000 library will.
 The ATmega M1/C1 & AT90CAN CPUs only have one CAN controller.

 ## Hardware